Papyrus Ambras

-Papyrus Ambras is a papyrus which was formerly in the collection of Ambras Castle near Inssbruck, and is now a part of the collection of the Vienna Museum.
+Papyrus Ambras is a papyrus which was formerly in the collection of Ambras Castle near Innsbruck, and is now a part of the collection of the Vienna Museum.
 The first to draw attention to it was the Egyptologist Heinrich Karl Brugsch, who published about it in 1876.

 Date

 The papyrus stems from year 6 of the Whm Mswt or Renaissance, an era which started in year 19 of king Ramesses XI of the Twentieth Dynasty.
 In his year 19 this king started to count anew, with his year 19 either totally or partly coinciding with year 1 of the new era.
 Since some of the documents from the Whm Mswt are implicitly dated (i.e., without reference to the era), it is not always directly clear from the dateline whether a document stems from the ordinary year count of Ramesses XI or from the Whm Mswt.
 However, with Pap.
 Ambras there can be no doubt, since it explicitly mentions the Whm Mswt in its dateline.